Suyyala/CarND-Vehicle-Detection/writeup_template.md

 The code for heatmap implemetation can be found between in file mainapp.py between lines #138 to #144.
 The helper functions are implemented in Classify.py (lines #18 to #32)

-![alt text][image3]
+![alt text][image6]

 ####2.
 Performance

-Ultimately I searched on three scales using all channels for HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using  HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I have reduced image search regions for different window sizes to speed up the pipeline.
 Here are some example images:

-![alt text][image4]
+![alt text][image7]
 ---

 ### Video Implementation